Denis Rake

-Denis Joseph Rake (1901-1976) was a British secret agent, serving as a radio operator with the Special Operations Executive during the Second World War.
+Denis Joseph Rake MC (1901-1976) was a British secret agent, serving as a radio operator with the Special Operations Executive during the Second World War.
 Sent to France, he was part of the Spruce and Privet networks with the codename 'Justin' in 1942 and the Freelance network with the codename 'Roland' in 1944.
 He also went by the codenames of 'Juniper', 'Receiver', 'Receveur' and 'Slacks' and the false identities of René Dieudonné and Denis Joseph Rocher, whilst fellow agent Nancy Wake nicknamed him 'Denden'.
 He held the rank of major by the war's end.

 Life

 Before SOE

 His mother was a French coloratura soprano at the Opéra de La Monnaie in Brussels, whilst his English father was a Times journalist.
 Rake was born in Brussels and aged three his mother entrusted him to the Sarazini circus, with which he criss-crossed Europe until the outbreak of the First World War, when they returned him to his parents.
 His father provided Edith Cavell's escape network with fake papers, escaping the roundup which led to her execution but dying shortly afterwards of tuberculosis in 1915.

 After his father's death, Denis and his mother reached England, where he studied radio transmission.
 At the war's end he returned to Brussels.
 A British diplomat fell in love with him and in 1920 took him to Athens.
 After they separated, Rake had a liaison with a prince in the Greek royal family, who kept him until entering politics and finding that the relationship made the prince a target of the opposition press.
 Rake moved to Venice and in 1923 returned to England, appearing in musical comedies at the Theatre Royal Drury Lane from 1924 onwards, reaching his peak with the lead role in Mercenary Mary.

 He was conscripted in 1939 and - with his perfect French - became an interpreter in Nantes.
 Despite being unable to swim, he survived the torpedoing of the RMS Lancastria on 18 June 1940 thanks to a friend pulling him from the water.
 The following month he was aboard the Free French minesweeper Pollux as an interpreter when she was sunk - he narrowly escaped with his life.